Azhrak/spicy-tales/AI_PROVIDERS.md

 # AI Provider Configuration Guide

-Spicy Tales supports multiple AI providers through the Vercel AI SDK.
+Choose the Heat supports multiple AI providers through the Vercel AI SDK.
 You can easily switch between providers or use different models based on your needs.

 ## Supported Providers